zammad/zammad-documentation/getting-started/configure-webserver.rst

    | Please also note the environment information on
      :doc:`this page </install/docker-compose/environment>`

-Get a ssl certificate (recommended)
+Get a SSL Certificate (recommended)
 -----------------------------------

 Don't know how to get SSL certificates and install them on a webserver yet?